Stock Analysis on Net

 Economic profit = NOPAT – Cost of capital × Invested capital

-The net operating profit after taxes has demonstrated a consistent upward trend over the five-year period.
-Starting at 1,541 million US dollars in 2020, it increased notably each year, reaching 3,854 million US dollars by 2024.
-This steady growth indicates improving operational efficiency and profitability over time.
+The net operating profit after taxes has exhibited a consistent upward trend over the five-year period.
+Starting at 1,541 million US dollars in 2020, it increased each year, reaching 3,854 million US dollars by the end of 2024.
+This represents a substantial growth in operating profitability, indicating improved operational efficiency or revenue generation.

 Net Operating Profit after Taxes (NOPAT)